imagekit-developer/imagekit-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter Follow](https://img.shields.io/twitter/follow/imagekitio?label=Follow&style=social)](https://twitter.com/ImagekitIo)

-ImageKit React SDK allows you to use real-time [image resizing](https://docs.imagekit.io/features/image-transformations), [optimization](https://docs.imagekit.io/features/image-optimization), and [file uploading](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload) in the client-side.
+ImageKit React SDK allows you to resize, optimize, deliver and upload images and videos in your react application.

+ImageKit is complete media storage, optimization, and transformation solution that comes with an image and video CDN.
+It can be integrated with your existing infrastructure - storage like AWS S3, web servers, your CDN, and custom domain names, allowing you to deliver optimized images in minutes with minimal code changes.

 ## Installation